mhollanders/occARU/README.md

 ![](man/figures/surveys.png)

-Key design choices in occARU are multispecies random site and survey effects implemented as hierarchical Gaussian processes.
+Key design choices in occARU are multispecies random site and survey effects implemented as hierarchical multivariate Gaussian processes.
 Interspecific correlations are estimated for responses to predictors and random effects to explore species interactions.

 ```r
 # variance partitions